Settings and Functions I First Mastered When Starting to Use Claude Code

 }

-• autoUpdatesChannel ("stable"): Update resource channel
+• autoUpdatesChannel ("stable"): Resource channel for updates

-• language ("japanese"): Fix responses to Japanese
+• language ("japanese"): Fix responses to Japanese.

-• showTurnDuration (true): Display time taken for each response
+• showTurnDuration (true): Display time taken for each response.

-• DISABLE_NON_ESSENTIAL_MODEL_CALLS ("1"): Stop unnecessary API calls in the background
+• DISABLE_NON_ESSENTIAL_MODEL_CALLS ("1"): Stop unnecessary API calls in the background.

-Auto-update (About update resource channels)
+Auto-update (About resource channels for updates)

 "latest": Receive the latest version as soon as it's released (default)